Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Area church and civil records make it difficult to link some Semeres in the western parishes with known Acadian lines of the family there:

-Valéry or Vainie Semere married Charlotte Henry probably in the early 1870s.
+Valéry or Vainie Semere married Charlotte Henry probably in the early 1870s, place unrecorded.
 Their son Joseph was born near Arnaudville, St. Landry Parish, in March 1872, and Athamas near Breaux Bridge, St. Martin Parish, in January 1873.
-Valery may have belonged to the Semere family of Grand Pointe.

 NON-ACADIAN FAMILIES in LOUISIANA

-Non-Acadian Semers and Semeres appear in the church records of South Louisiana during the late colonial, antebellum, and postwar periods, but they seem to have been Afro Creoles, or hommes et femmes des couleur libres--free men and women of color--not Frenchmen:
+Non-Acadian Semers and Semeres appear in the church records of South Louisiana during the late colonial, antebellum, and post-war periods, but they seem to have been Afro Creoles, or hommes et femmes des couleur libres--free men and women of color--not Acadians or Frenchmen:

-The succession record of Alexandre Semer, a free man of color, perhaps a descendant of Éstienne Seme, was filed at the courthouse in St. Martinville, St. Martin Parish, in May 1845.
-The parish clerk noted that Alexandre's wife was Lucille Ben.
-Their son Joseph, birth place and date unrecorded, but it probably was in the early 1840s, married Augustine Henry, daughter of Juliette, no surname given, at the St. Martinville church, St. Martin Parish, in October 1868; the St. Martinville priest called them affranchi, which means freed or emancipated.
+A succession for Alexandre Semer, free man of color, perhaps a descendant of Éstienne Seme, was filed at the St. Martinville courthouse, St. Martin Parish, in May 1845; the parish clerk noted that Alexandre's wife was Lucille Ben.
+Their daughter married into the Charles family.
+Their son Joseph married Augustine Henry or Henri, daughter of Juliette ____, at the St. Martinville church in October 1868; the priest who recorded the marriage called them affranchi, that is, freed or emancipated persons.
 Their son Joseph Alcide was born in St. Martin Parish in August 1868.
-Alexandre and Lucille's daughter Victorine married Ursin, son of Charles Charles and widower of Sylvanie Charles, at the St. Martinville church in August 1870.

-William Semer, also a free man of color, or homme de couleur libre, as the Francophone priest described him, son of Fanny Baker, married Rose Walton, femme de couleur libre, at the St. Martinville church, St. Martin Parish, in June 1847.
-William Semere died in St. Martin Parish in June 1861; he was only 48 years old.
-This was probably the same William who had married Rose Walton.
+William Semer, also a free man of color, or homme de couleur libre, as the Francophone priest described him, son of Fanny Baker, married Rose Walton, femme de couleur libre, at the St. Martinville church in June 1847.
+William Semere died in St. Martin Parish in June 1861, age 48.

 Paul Semere, born in c1863, died near Arnaudville, St. Landry Parish, in September 1877.
 He probably was Afro Creole.

-Narcisse, or Norris, son of Joseph Beluard Semere, probably an Afro Creole, married Célestine, daughter of Robert Johnson, at the Vermilionville church, Lafayette Parish, in January 1869; her mother was a Broussard; the recording priest noted that the couple already had nine children.
+Narcisse, or Norris, son of Joseph Beluard Semere, probably an Afro Creole, married Célestine, daughter of Robert Johnson, at the Vermilionville church, Lafayette Parish, in January 1869; Célestine's mother was a Broussard, but probably not Acadian; the recording priest noted that the couple already had nine children and, in one record, said Norris's surname was Seimer.
 Their son Richard Grantt was born in Lafayette Parish in March 1875.
-Older son Narcisse, fils married Céleste, daughter of Célestin Louis, at the Vermilionville church in September 1877.
+They also had an older son Narcisse, fils, who married Céleste, daughter of Célestin Louis, at the Vermilionville church in September 1877.

-Julie Semere, parents unrecorded, a freedwoman, had a daughter named Augustine Senegal, birth place and date unrecorded, who married Gabriel Robert, a freedman, at the Youngsville church, Lafayette Parish, in December 1869.
+Julie Semere, parents' names unrecorded, a freedwoman, had a daughter named Augustine Senegal, birth place and date unrecorded, who married Gabriel Robert, a freedman, at the Youngsville church, Lafayette Parish, in December 1869.

-In November 1869, Honoré Bartien married Antointette, daughter of Eleri Semere of Orleans Parish, at the St. Martinville church, St. Martin Parish.
+Antointette, daughter of Eleri Semere of Orleans Parish, married Honoré Bartien at the St. Martinville church, St. Martin Parish in November 1869.
 The recording priest said nothing of their "color."

 ~